-1. Garrett AT PRO Metal Detector – Best All-Around Product
+1. Garrett AT PRO – Best Metal Detector For The Money

 Garrett AT Pro metal detector offers a lot of flexibility.
 While it can be used to detect any type of metal, it does a particularly good job of finding coins.

-First, the machine has a great ground balance system.
+First, this coin detector has a great ground balance system.
 It’s automatic, so you don’t have to worry about dealing with the settings.
-Though, there is a manual setting if you want more control.
-In addition to the ground balance system, there’s iron discrimination.
+Though, there is a manual setting if you want more control in different ground conditions.
+In addition to the ground balancing system, there’s iron discrimination.
 You can choose from 40 different discrimination levels to weed out the junk.

 Those features alone make it great for coin shooting.
 AT Pro also has a great targeting feature to help you see what objects are before you start digging.
-Thanks to the user-friendly control box, anyone can use it and see success.
+Thanks to the user-friendly control box, anyone can use it and see success in coin hunting.

-3. Teknetics Delta 4000 Metal Detector – Best Product for Beginners
+3. Teknetics Delta 4000 – Best Coin Metal Detector for Beginners

-If you’re new to the world of metal detecting, this model from Teknetics may be for you.
+If you’re new to the world of metal detecting for coins, this model from Teknetics may be for you.
 With its user-friendly controls and lightweight design, it’s very easy to use.
 Plus, the unit is lightweight and features a waterproof coil.

-While it is accessible to all skill levels, there are some issues.
+While this coin detector is accessible to all skill levels, there are some issues.
 For one, it only penetrates to a maximum of 8 inches into the ground.
 This leaves a lot of unsearched areas where coins can be hiding.
 Also, there’s no ground balance system.
 This could make it tough to use in mineralized soil.

 All in all, the metal detector does a decent job of finding coins in well-controlled areas.
 While it won’t serve you well in tougher environments, it’s still fully capable of helping you unearth long-lost items.